medialab/minet/docs/cli.md

                                                   and avoid writing them in a separate folder.
 This requires to standardize encoding and won't work on binary formats.
   -d OUTPUT_DIR, --output-dir OUTPUT_DIR          Directory where the fetched files will be written.
 Defaults to "downloaded".
   -f FILENAME, --filename FILENAME                Name of the column used to build retrieved file names.
-Defaults to an uuid v4.
+Defaults to a md5 hash of final url.
 If the provided file names have no extension (e.g. ".jpg", ".pdf", etc.) the correct extension will be added depending on the file type.
   --filename-template FILENAME_TEMPLATE           A template for the name of the fetched files.
   --folder-strategy FOLDER_STRATEGY               Name of the strategy to be used to dispatch the retrieved files into folders to alleviate issues on some filesystems when a folder contains too much files.
 Note that this will be applied on top of --filename-template.
 Defaults to "flat".
 All of the strategies are described at the end of this help.
   --keep-failed-contents                          Whether to keep & write contents for failed (i.e. non-200) http requests.